Isolated-/xgsd-cli/README.md

     action: fetchData
 ```

+To get started.
 It is recommended to include a `runner` to ensure backward compatability.
 New runner versions may be added and this will protect your pipeline against any changes in default runner used.

 ## Modes